 Step 3: Mix a low-residue cleaning solution

-Use distilled/DI water and a small amount of upholstery-safe detergent.
+Use distilled or DI water with a small amount of upholstery-safe detergent.
 Keep it mild.
-The goal is not foam—it is controlled wetting and removal.
+The goal is not foam.
+The goal is controlled wetting, soil transfer, and a rinse that leaves as little behind as possible.

 Step 4: Apply moisture evenly and sparingly

-- Lightly mist a clean microfiber cloth, not the couch itself.
+- Lightly dampen a clean microfiber cloth instead of spraying the couch directly.

-- Blot and tamp the area from the outside in.
+- Blot and tamp the area rather than scrubbing it in circles.

 Step 5: Rinse like it matters

-- Use a second cloth dampened with distilled/DI water only.
+- Use a second cloth dampened with distilled or DI water only.

 - Blot repeatedly.

-- Press with dry towels to extract moisture.
+- Press with dry towels to lift out as much moisture as possible.

 Step 6: Dry quickly and deliberately